 There is a second Arnold Valley Overlook a little farther north on the Parkway.

-We saw this deer while driving along the Blue Ridge Parkway.
+We saw a deer, while driving along the Blue Ridge Parkway.

 We began our approach to Milepost 63.8, James River Visitor Center, at approximately noon.
 It took us about 1 1/2 hours to travel 27.2 miles.